emilianoyoung/ai/_posts/_archive/2019-11-27-move-over-cybertruck-the-microsoft-tactical-vehicle-wow-the-military.md

 ---
 category: news
 title: "Move over Cybertruck – The Microsoft Tactical Vehicle wow the military"
 excerpt: "The Dahlgren Innovation Day briefers focused on how the cloud, AI, machine learning (ML), and cognitive services could impact the battlespace.
-The Microsoft Tactical Vehicle is packed with sensors and onboard computing and is basically a data centre on wheels with integration with Microsoft’s Azure Cloud services, and in this demonstration ..."
+The Microsoft Tactical Vehicle is packed with sensors and onboard computing and is basically a data centre on ..."
 publishedDateTime: 2019-11-27T08:23:00Z
 sourceUrl: https://mspoweruser.com/microsoft-tactical-vehicle-wow-the-military/
 ampUrl: https://mspoweruser.com/microsoft-tactical-vehicle-wow-the-military/amp/